ahotchkin/react-fitness-backend/dev-log.md

 Backend
 - [ ] Build serializers for all Rails objects
 - [ ] Add validations to all Rails models
+  - [ ] Any fields that are supposed to be integers can ONLY be integers

 Dashboard
 - [ ] Display user information